-Five times each academic year, Shared Learning presents experts from academia, journalism, and other professions who give talks geared towards a literate adult audience.
+Four to five times each academic year, Shared Learning presents experts from academia, journalism, and other professions who give talks geared towards a literate adult audience.
 These are free and open to the public.
-In January, February, and March, they will be held on the 4th Thursday of the month at our NEW location, Christ United Methodist Church, in Southern Village.
+In January and March, they will be held on the 4th Thursday of the month at our NEW location, Christ United Methodist Church, in Southern Village.
 The times have been somewhat fluid and are shown below next to each scheduled talk.
 The lectures are roughly 45 minutes followed by another 45 minute question period.
-The schedule for the current year so far:
+The schedule for the current year:

 Friday, September 28, 2018 at 11: 00 a.m.:

 Jack Matlock, Jr., former U.S. Ambassador to Russia (1987-1991), Russia Policy: What is it?
 What Should it Be?

 Rob Christensen, political columnist, formerly chief political reporter for the News and Observer, and expert on North Carolina politics, will speak on “North Carolina Politics: Today and Tomorrow” focusing on the upcoming 2018 elections for state and congressional offices.

 Thursday, January 24, 2019 at 11:15 a.m.:

 Gerhard Weinberg, UNC Professor Emeritus of History, renowned scholar on Nazi Germany and World War II.
 Dr. Weinberg will speak on “Ending Germany’s Democracy and Establishing Hitler’s Dictatorship.”